sshyran/owntracks-gw/manual/infra.md

 * SIM card with data plan.
 If your vehicles intend to cross international borders, you must consider roaming charges or obtain a data plan which includes international roaming.
-* A "server" (even though that can be ver small) with sufficient storage
+* A "server" (even though that can be very small) with sufficient storage
 * An Internet connection
 * Maintenance